Financial risk management: Investment management

-A key issue in diversification, however, is that the (assumed) relationships are (implicitly) forward looking.
+A key issue, however, is that the (assumed) relationships are (implicitly) forward looking.

-As observed in the late-2000s recession historic relationships can break down, resulting in losses to market participants believing that diversification would provide sufficient protection (in that market, including funds that had been explicitly set up to avoid being affected in this way).
+As observed in the late-2000s recession, historic relationships can break down, resulting in losses to market participants believing that diversification would provide sufficient protection (in that market, including funds that had been explicitly set up to avoid being affected in this way).

 A related issue is that diversification has costs: as correlations are not constant it may be necessary to regularly rebalance the portfolio, incurring transaction costs, negatively impacting investment performance;

 and as the fund manager diversifies, so this problem compounds (and a large fund may also exert market impact).